NathanDsouza/nathandsouza.ca/README.md

 - Change up colours, maybe redesign to make it more vibrant?
 - Personalize, add more sections for hobbies and photography
 - Clean up code!!

+NOTE TO FUTURE SELF:
+- You overcomplicated the process of having your website update itself when you set it up years ago.
+There's apparently free tools that grab your github repo and update your domain accordingly smh.
+- In the case you get a new laptop and didn't change how you deal with updating the code on the website you need to do the following:
+  - git remote add deploy_server ssh://<username>@<domain>/path/to/git/folder.git/
+  - then log in and push freely :)